 - Some noise is already there.
 It could be coming from switching power supplies or clock sources.

 - Cross talk occurs when changes in one signal are electrically coupled to another signal.
-This can causes glitches (narrow pulses) to appear in neighboring channels when the source channel (aggressor)
+This can cause glitches (narrow pulses) to appear in neighboring channels with the source channel (aggressor).

-- If you are recording a larger swing signal with a non-ideal voltage threshold, then small noise on the input, which would normally be ignored by a receiver at that IO voltage could be picked up by Logic.
-For instance, when recording 12 volt TTL with Logic 8 would detect any spike above 1.2 volts as a logic high, where a 12V part would ignore everything up to a much higher voltage.
+- If you are recording a larger swing signal with a non-ideal voltage threshold, then small noise on the input, which would normally be ignored by a receiver at that IO voltage, could be picked up by Logic.
+For instance, when recording, 12-volt TTL with Logic 8 would detect any spike above 1.2 volts as a logic high, whereas a 12V part would ignore everything up to a much higher voltage.
 The same can happen when recording 5 volt CMOS.

-- Recording with narrow hysteresis comparators: Logic Pro 8 and Logic Pro 16 use high speed comparators instead of CMOS buffers for the input.
+- Recording with narrow hysteresis comparators: Logic Pro 8 and Logic Pro 16 use high-speed comparators instead of CMOS buffers for the input.
 They have a much smaller hysteresis band as the result.
-This means that small voltage fluctuations around the threshold voltage could be recorded as spikes, where these would normally be filtered out by a CMOS input buffer, which requires a much larger voltage swing before the buffer input changes.
-This makes Logic Pro 8 and Logic Pro 16 much more susceptible to glitches, especially around edges of digital signals.
+That means that small voltage fluctuations around the threshold voltage could be recorded as spikes, whereas these would normally be filtered out by a CMOS input buffer that requires a much larger voltage swing before the buffer input changes.
+That makes Logic Pro 8 and Logic Pro 16 much more susceptible to glitches, especially around edges of digital signals.

-- Slow the Sample rate.
-Generally the glitches on the bus are actually much smaller than 1 sample.
-Sampling slower dramatically reduces the probability that a glitch will be recorded when sampling, but it will not completely eliminate them.
+- Slow the sample rate.
+Generally, the glitches on the bus are actually much smaller than 1 sample.
+Sampling slower dramatically reduces the probability that a glitch will be recorded when sampling, but it will not completely eliminate it.

 Provide Saleae with the following:

-- Mention any unusual noise sources (e.g. recording signals inside an AC power supply, etc)
+- Any unusual noise sources (e.g., recording signals inside an AC power supply, etc.)

 trello ID: 5613d2cbfb5127d5b3a02615